 CyberGhost may be easy to use, but it doesn’t skimp on protection.
 The provider encases your connection in military-grade encryption and offers a kill switch, as well as DNS and IPv6 protection, and ad and tracker blocking.
 The provider’s apps can also force websites to serve up HTTPS versions of their pages if they’re available.

 The service also works with numerous router makes and models.
-Up to 7 devices can connect to the service simultaneously.
+Up to seven devices can connect to the service simultaneously.

-24/7 customer support is made up of always-available live support chat, email support, a trouble ticket tracking system and a searchable support knowledge base.
+24/7 customer support is made up of always-available live chat, email support, a trouble ticket tracking system, and a searchable support knowledge base.

 - Fast download speeds